VAKGK/Sales_Finance_Analytics/Project_Files/readme.md

-This Folder contains the Excel File DataSets of my project ,
+This File contains the Excel File DataSets of the project